GeoBiking,Org

 • This is the de facto standard for GPS information exchange, and is a form of XML

-• Many software applications read/write this format, including some manufacturers (i.e.Garmin).
+• Many software applications read/write this format, including most manufacturers.

 DeLorme Format:.an1, .anr & .pmo